 Data on local alcohol licensing practices for England was obtained for the years 2007-2012, from the UK Home Office [17].
 To set up the natural experiment, we sought to compare areas with maximum contrast in the intervention.
 We thus identified ‘intervention areas’ as those areas with no specified cumulative impact zone and no rejection of new licensing applications in 2007/08, but with both implemented in 2011/12 and thereafter (both definitions used in [10]).
 Using these data we were further able to determine whether the intervention was introduced before or after mid-2011.
 ‘Control areas’ were then defined as those areas which had no cumulative impact zone and no recorded rejection of new licensing applications throughout the 2009-2015 time period.

-We excluded areas with missing intervention information or that could not be linked because of boundary changes (n=76), areas which reported cumulative impact zone or rejection of new licensing applications in 2011/12 compared to nothing in 2007/08 (or vice versa); but not both (i.e. medium ‘exposure’) (n=129), and areas which were classified as ‘high intensity’ (n=11) or passive (n=46) throughout the whole period and thus had no expected ‘intervention effect’.
+We excluded areas with missing intervention information or that could not be linked because of boundary changes (n=76), areas which reported cumulative impact zone or rejection of new licensing applications in 2011/12, but not both (n=129), and areas which had a cumulative impact zone and/or rejection of new licensing applications throughout 2009-2015, but reported no changes in this time period, and thus has no ‘intervention effect’ (n=57)..
 Thus, of the 353 principal authorities in England, five were classified as intervention areas (Kingston upon Thames, Derby, Enfield, Southwark and North Tyneside), and 86 met the criteria for control areas.

 Statistical methodology